janet-lang/janet-lang.org/md/strings.md

 (def title "Strings, Keywords, and Symbols")
 (def description "Janet supports several varieties of types that can be used as labels for things in your program.
 The most useful type for this purpose is the keyword type.
-A keyword begins with a semicolon, and then contains 0 or more alphanumeric or a few other common characters.
+A keyword begins with a colon, and then contains 0 or more alphanumeric or a few other common characters.
 For example, `:hello`, `:my-name`, `::`, and `:ABC123_-*&^%$` are all keywords.")
 %}

 Janet supports several varieties of types that can be used as labels for things in your program.
 The most useful type for this purpose is the keyword type.
-A keyword begins with a semicolon, and then contains 0 or more alphanumeric or a few other common characters.
+A keyword begins with a colon, and then contains 0 or more alphanumeric or a few other common characters.
 For example, `:hello`, `:my-name`, `::`, and `:ABC123_-*&^%$` are all keywords.

 Keywords, symbols, and strings all behave similarly and can be used as keys for tables and structs.